mkosir/typescript-style-guide/README.md

   const y: ReadonlyArray<string> = ["a", "b"];
   ```

+- #### Return Types

+  Including return type annotations is not required but highly encouraged ([eslint rule](https://typescript-eslint.io/rules/explicit-function-return-type/)).

+  Consider benefits when explicitly typing the return value of a function:

+  - Return values makes it clear and easy to understand to any calling code what type is returned.
+  - In the case where there is no return value, the calling code doesn't try to use the undefined value when it shouldn't.
+  - Surface potential type errors faster in the future if there are code changes that change the return type of the function.
+  - Easier to refactor, since it ensures that the return value is assigned to a variable of the correct type.
+  - Similar to writing tests before implementation (TDD), defining function arguments and return type, gives you the opportunity to discuss the feature functionality and its interface ahead of implementation.
+  - Although type inference is very convenient, adding return types can save TypeScript compiler a lot of work.

 - #### Type Error

   If TypeScript error can't be mitigated, as last resort use `@ts-expect-error` to suppress it ([eslint rule](https://typescript-eslint.io/rules/prefer-ts-expect-error/)).
-If at any future point suppressed line becomes error-free, TypeSciprt compiler will indicate it.
+If at any future point suppressed line becomes error-free, TypeScript compiler will indicate it.
    `@ts-ignore` is not allowed, while `@ts-expect-error` can be used with provided description ([eslint rule](https://typescript-eslint.io/rules/ban-ts-comment/#allow-with-description)).

   ```ts